-I think most young men agree that the absolute, without question, BEST part of the Bar/Bat Mitzvah experience is – you guessed it – the thrill of receiving all their amazing Bar Mitzvah presents (or Bat Mitzvah presents).
+I think I can speak for most young men when I say that the absolute, without question, BEST part of the Bar Mitzvah experience is – you guessed it – the thrill of receiving all their amazing Bar Mitzvah gifts.

 For a Jewish child, this day is a day like no other.
-Typical birthdays might mean a few gifts here and there, but a Bar/Bat Mitzvah is the king of all birthdays, and many will receive more gifts than they have on all other birthdays combined.
+A typical 13th birthday gift for boys or 12th birthday gift for girls might not be too special, but a Bar/Bat Mitzvah is the king of all birthdays, and many will receive more presents than they have on all other birthdays combined.

 A personalized Bar Mitzvah gift is FAR better than cash in my opinion, even if the cash is worth more.

 In general, worry less about how MUCH to give for Bar Mitzvah gifts, and focus more on finding cool gift ideas that will bring the boy some joy.

 Best Gifts for 13 Year Old Boys and 12 Year Old Girls

 Terrible at thinking of gifts?
 Don’t know what to buy, or what cool stuff would be popular gifts with 13 year old boys or 12 year old girls are?

 Here, I’ve carefully scoured the internet for the absolute best, most memorable, and affordable gifts out there.
 In fact – if it was MY Bar Mitzvah, this is what I would want!

 The following gifts can not only be used for Bar Mitzvahs, but for Bat Mitzvahs as well.
 These gifts are also great regardless of whether you’re actually attending the Bar/Bat Mitzvah or not.